Division of Epigenetics

 Prof. Dr. Frank Lyko

 Epigenetic mechanisms regulate the interpretation of genetic information.
 As such, epigenetics plays an important role in mediating phenotypic plasticity.
-Important examples include cellular differentiation, transformation and aging, which all involve profound alterations in phenotypic plasticity.
+Important examples include cellular differentiation, aging and transformation.

 DNA methylation is the longest known and best-characterized epigenetic modification.
-In the human genome, approximately 20 million cytosine residues are methylated in the context of CG dinucleotides.
+In the human genome, more than 20 million cytosine residues are methylated in the context of CG dinucleotides.
 Importantly, altered DNA methylation patterns represent one of the earliest and most consistent hallmarks of human cancers.
-Hypermethylation-induced silencing of tumor suppressor genes has been documented in all cancers and can be reversed by the use of DNA methyltransferase inhibitors.
 This allows fundamentally new approaches in the clinical management of cancer.

 Raddatz, G., Gao, Q., Bender, S., Jaenisch, R., and Lyko, F. (2012).
 Dnmt3a protects active chromosome domains against cancer-associated hypomethylation.
 PLoS Genetics 8: e1003146.